 Jose graduated from the Oasis of Hope School with one of the highest academic scores in the whole of Colombia.
 He won a free scholarship to a top university in Medellin and is now studying Environmental Engineering - c'mon!!!

-Jose comes from a relatively poor family; 2 roomed rented house in a dangerous, undeveloped neighborhood.
+Jose comes from a relatively poor family; 2 roomed rented house in a dangerous, undeveloped neighbourhood.
 The house had little in the way of sanitation or amenities.
 Jose parents came to us several years back and asked for help to keep him in the school.
 They couldn’t afford the bus costs etc. as both parents were unemployed.

 Jose had really passed the age where we could ideally seek a sponsor.
 However, we saw the great potential in Jose, so we decided to sponsor him ourselves.
 He was a class A student, at the same time learning and having a great command of English.

-Jose really represented all we attempt to do here in this ministry and was the culmination of my dream – that is take a disadvantaged kid - give him/her a good education – provide regular meals and basis healthcare - teach the importance faith – graduate from our Academy and go on to University!
+Jose really represented all we attempt to do here in this ministry and was the culmination of my dream – that is take a disadvantaged kid - give him/her a good education – provide regular meals and basic healthcare - teach the importance of faith – graduate from our Academy and go on to University!